 Could you tell us more about your educational and professional background?

-Why did you decide to pursue your MIF at the Amsterdam Business School?
+Why did you decide to pursue your Master in International Finance degree at the Amsterdam Business School?

 What was the highlight of your studies?

 I would say it was probably my graduation party…